-Despite the push for widespread vaccine access in late 2021, the COVID-19 pandemic rages on across the globe.
-Related, an unexpected “side-effect” has emerged: single-use plastic waste in the form of masks, gloves, hand sanitizer, etc. has been piling up at alarmingly rapid rates.
+Despite the push for widespread vaccine access in late 2020, the COVID-19 pandemic rages on across the globe.
+An unexpected “side-effect” has emerged: single-use plastic waste in the form of masks, gloves, hand sanitizer, etc. has been piling up at alarmingly rapid rates.
 One of the easiest ways to combat this wasteful trend is by encouraging the use of reusable cloth masks.
 However, there are many people in the world that either do not have access to reusable masks or cannot afford them.
 Therefore their options become the “cheap” alternative of single-use plastic masks or not wearing one at all.

 Discarded face masks on the side of the road with trash in Queens, New York.